GJBoth/Masters-thesis/source/07_Results_Data.md

 # Data analysis

 In this chapter we apply the method developed in the previous chapter to experimental data obtained using the RUSH technique.
 Our first section introduces the RUSH technique and discusses our model for the intracellular transport.
 In the following section we discuss the experimental data, investigate the fluorescence curves of several areas of interest. and gain more insight into the data by studying its time derivative.
-We then present a linear least squares fit and show that this can lead to unphysical results, such as a negative diffusion coefficient.
-This problem is fixed by modifying the least-squares fit to constrain the coefficients.
+We then present a linear least squares fit and show that this can lead to unphysical results.
+We end with a short section of both recommendations for the experimentalists as well as a number of ways to improve the method.

 ## Experimental data